-5 General Fund amounts do not include activity related to the consolidation of the Fund 17, Special Reserve Fund for Other Than Capital Outlay Projects, and Fund 20, Special Reserve Fund for Postemployment Benefits as required by GASB Statement No. 54.
+5 General Fund amounts do not include activity related to the consolidation of the Fund 20, Special Reserve Fund for Postemployment Benefits as required by GASB Statement No. 54.

-SCHEDULE OF CHARTER SCHOOLS FOR THE YEAR ENDED JUNE 30, 2015
+SCHEDULE OF CHARTER SCHOOLS FOR THE YEAR ENDED JUNE 30, 2016